CoderAcademy-SYD/dynamic_routing_mongo_normalising_denormalising/README.md

     - We have now seen normalizing, which was making extra db queries to fake relations
     - Denormalizing is a little different.
     - Instead of faking relations, we embed one collection inside of another one
+    - The embedded document is referred to as the sub document
+    - We want to denormalize where ever possible because it reduces our db calls.
     - The classic example is comments.
 It just makes sense that if a book has a commnets section that we would save the comments in an array directly onto the book collection itself
     - NB we do not need a comment model and that is why we split up the Schema and Model files
     - Instead we will have a comment Schema, and then embed it into the book schema